 - Dr Bubacarr Bah, Specialisation: Data Science (AIMS South Africa)

-- Dr Gisele Mophou, Specialisation: Control Theory and Calculus of Variations (AIMS Cameroon, appointed from April 2017)
+- Prof. Gisele Mophou, Specialisation: Control Theory and Calculus of Variations (AIMS Cameroon, appointed from April 2017)

 South African Research Chairs